Information

 The medicine is listed by approved (generic) name:

-To prescribe using the brand name for clinical or patient safety reasons
+When brand name prescribing is recommended for clinical or patient safety reasons:

 The medicine is listed by brand (with the active ingredient(s) listed underneath), notes will often provide an explanation of the reason for brand prescribing: